Brainstorming Can Be Helpful!

 Finding Encouragement By Brainstorming Solutions!

 Take a few moments to do some brainstorming.
-This brief, yet very productive exercise that may take approximately 20 minutes, depending on how much thought you put into it, and how complicated your life is at the present time.
+This brief yet very productive exercise may take approximately 20 minutes, depending on how much thought you put into it and how complicated your life is at present.

 1. Find a place where you can be all alone without being disturbed.
 I encourage you to think with God’s help.
 Start by asking God to direct you.